jay-shi/Dev-tools-and-tips-for-Macbook-Users/README.md

 ### Helpful Macbook configuration:
 1. automator-services and global keyboard shortcuts
+2. use alfred and lock screen easily

 ### Helpful keyboard shortcuts
-1. Texting: command + &#8592;/&#8594; can quickly move cursor to the left or the right
+1. Inputing: command + &#8592;/&#8594; can quickly move cursor to the left or the right
+2. Quick tab switch in browser (Tested on Safari and Chrome): 'shift + command + &#8592;/&#8594;' moves the left/right tab
+3. Quick tab switch in browser (Tested on Safari): 'command + numbers (ranges from 1 to 9)'
+4. Open console in browser: 'option + command + i'